jackyzha0/jackyzha0.github.io/content/thoughts/emptiness.md

 - PHIL451A
 ---

+> Emptiness is not nothingness.
+Emptiness is form.

 Emptiness is like the mathematical concept of 0.
 - It seems to have no value, yet is it the foundation of mathematics.
 - Without 0, you cannot have 1, 2, 3, so forth.